 "Over 15 years, the Yukon Government shot 849 wolves.
 I wanted to make sure they didn't die in vain." - Bob Hayes

 When I was growing up, my dad used to get death threats.
-Newspapers wrote stories about the terrible things he did.
-When he travelled to conferences, people would set up picket lines.
+Newspapers wrote terrible stories about him.
+When he travelled to meetings, people would set up picket lines.
 His best friend became his worst enemy.
-One time some environmental activists tried to sabotage his airplane.
+Environmental activists tried to sabotage his airplane.
 They wanted him dead.

 But by taking the job, he also made himself a target.
 By killing wolves, some people felt he was taking aim at wilderness itself.
 For centuries, storytellers have used the wolf as a symbol for wilderness and this mythology still stands true today.
 For many, wilderness is a place that is as dangerous as it is beautiful: a place where predators – like wolves – are part of the system.
 For environmentalists and animal rights activists, the work my dad chose was unconscionable.

 For 20 years, he studied how wolves and their prey responded to control programs, and the relationships between wolves and other parts of the ecosystem.
 His research made him an international expert.
 What he learned was that predator control does not work in the long run and, beyond being a symbol, the wolf is an essential element of wilderness itself.
 In 2010, he published a book “Wolves of the Yukon” that describes his research and examines the concept of wilderness and questions the value we place on it.
 His conclusion is that if we truly value wilderness, we need to find a way to live with predators like wolves.

 Bob is 65-year-old retired biologist.
 He was the Yukon Government’s